Automatic Heap Layout Manipulation for Exploitation: Conclusion

 \section{Conclusion}

 In this paper we have outlined the heap layout manipulation problem as a distinct task within the context of automated exploit generation.
-We have presented a simple, but effective, algorithm for HLM in the case of a deterministic allocator and a known starting state, and shown that it can produce the required layout in a significant number of synthetic experiments.
+We have presented a simple, but effective, algorithm for HLM in the case of a deterministic allocator and a known starting state, and shown that it can succeed in a significant number of synthetic benchmarks.
 We have also described an end-to-end system for HLM and shown that it is effective when used with real vulnerabilities in the \PHP interpreter.

-Finally, we have demonstrated how a system for automatic HLM can be integrated into the exploit development process.
-The directives provided by SHRIKE allow the exploit developer to focus on the higher level concepts in the exploit, while letting SHRIKE resolve heap layout constraints.
+Finally, we have demonstrated how a system for automatic HLM can be integrated into exploit development.
+The directives provided by \SHRIKE allow the exploit developer to focus on the higher level concepts in the exploit, while letting \SHRIKE resolve heap layout constraints.
 To the best of our knowledge, this is a novel approach to adding automation to exploit generation, and shows how an exploit developer's domain knowledge and creativity can be combined with automated reasoning engines to produce exploits.
 Further research is necessary to expand on the concept, but we believe such human-machine hybrid approaches are likely to be an effective means of producing exploits for real systems.